Initial Session

 Most people find acupuncture to be very relaxing and are able to fall asleep during the treatment.
 You will benefit most from your acupuncture treatment if you allow yourself to relax, close your eyes, focus on your breathing, and just enjoy the experience.

-Once needles are inserted you will rest for about 30 minutes with the needles in place.
-After the allotted time, needles are removed from the body, and you can then slowly get up and prepare to exit the treatment room.
-Take your time rising and do not rush yourself, it is not unusual to feel a bit spacey following acupuncture.
-It is normal, so do not be alarmed.
+After the allotted resting time, needles are removed from the body.
+Slowly get up from the table and reacclimatize yourself as you prepare to exit the treatment room.
+It is not unusual to feel a bit spacey following acupuncture.
+This feeling is normal and will pass soon, so do not be alarmed.

-Acupuncture is a restorative treatment so you should feel rested and refreshed following a session.
-Be sure to drink plenty of water following acupuncture, and give yourself some time before doing anything too stressful or taxing to your body.
+Acupuncture is a restorative treatment so you should feel rested and refreshed following your session.
+Be sure to drink some water following acupuncture, and allow yourself some time before doing anything too stressful or taxing to your body, such as exercise.